 Protein has always been a central topic in nutrition, and more specifically in sports nutrition.
-These biological macromolecules are at the heart of the diet of those looking to improve their performance , develop their muscle mass or optimize their recovery .
+These biological macromolecules are at the heart of the diet of those looking to improve their performance , build muscle mass or optimize their recovery .

-However, protein intake recommendations vary widely depending on goals, activity level, and type of exercise.
-Here, we'll walk you through how much protein to consume each day to meet your specific needs.
+However, protein intake recommendations vary greatly depending on your goals, activity level, and type of exercise.
+Here, we'll explain how much protein you should consume each day to meet your specific needs.

 The role of proteins in the body